 That means that they have a slim chance of detecting true positives, even when a substantial difference in conversion rate actually exists.

 In A/B testing, there is a balance to strike between speed of test data and certainty in results accuracy.
 One way to solve this problem is to run a test for a longer period of time to increase its sample size and hopefully reduce the probability of a type 2 error.

-If you fail to see effects of variations in your alternative hypotheses where they actually exist, you may be wasting your time and not taking advantage of opportunities to improve your conversion rate.
+If you fail to see the effects of variations in your alternative hypotheses where they actually exist, you may be wasting your time and not taking advantage of opportunities to improve your conversion rate.

 Let’s consider a hypothetical situation.
 You are in charge of an ecommerce site and you are testing variations of a landing page.
-We’ll examine how a type 2 error could negatively your company’s revenue.
+We’ll examine how a type 2 error could negatively impact your company’s revenue.

 Your hypothesis test involves changing the “Buy Now” CTA button from green to red will significantly increase conversions compared to your original landing page.
 You launch your A/B test and wait for the random sample of data to trickle in.

 Within 48 hours, you discover that the conversion rate for the green button is identical to the conversion rate for the red button (4.8%) with a 95% level of significance.